20 Old School MMORPGs That Are Still Worth Playing In 2025

 - For fans of Isometric MMOs

 Tibia was originally released in 1997 and is still running to this day, making it one of the oldest running MMOs out there.
+Tibia offers a sandbox experience with a focus on exploration, player interaction, and a player-driven economy.
+The game’s lack of hand-holding and challenging mechanics have created a dedicated community over the years.

 The game features some pretty dated isometric graphics, that might make it hard for new players to get into the game, but the gameplay has definitely stood the test of time.

-19. Anarchy Online
+17. Anarchy Online

 - Developer: Funcom